-Response: While this is an ingenious view, it fails in that it reads the NT back into the OT (which means that its original readers would not have understood the meaning).
+Response: While this is an ingenious view, it fails because it reads the NT back into the OT (which means that its original readers would not have understood the meaning).
 Also, the spelling of "Haman" must be altered to fit this numerical scenario!

 - 4. Historical-Esther records God's providential care of his chosen people as evidence of his commitment to the Abrahamic Covenant.
-The following "Argument" section will demonstrate this to be the best option. - F. Seven: The number seven holds a prominent place (days, 1:5; eunuchs, 1:10; nobles, 1:14; maids, 2:9). - G. Banquet: Ten banquets are noted-more than the rest of the OT combined (see page 315).
-The idea of eating food in the midst of tragedy recalls Joseph's brothers who ate after selling him (Gen 37:25). - H. Reversals: The story continually shows how God reverses the plots of evil men.
-Haman's plot to kill Mordecai reverses on his own head and Haman's first decree is reversed. - Typology: Esther depicts Jesus as she foreshadows our deliverance in Christ.
+The following "Argument" section will demonstrate this as the best option. - F. Seven: The number seven is prominent (days, 1:5; eunuchs, 1:10; nobles, 1:14; maids, 2:9). - G. Banquet: Ten banquets are noted-more than the rest of the OT combined (see page 315).
+The idea of eating food during a tragedy recalls Joseph's brothers, who ate after selling him (Gen 37:25). - H. Reversals: The story continually shows how God reverses the plots of evil men.
+Haman's plot to kill Mordecai rebounds on his own head, and Haman's first decree is reversed. - I. Typology: Esther depicts Jesus as she foreshadows our deliverance in Christ.
 In a very patriarchal society, God chose a woman to deliver the nation.
 She even married a Gentile, as did Joseph and Moses.